zivmi/conformal-op/README.md

 ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
 │   └── figures        <- Generated graphics and figures to be used in reporting │
-├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
+├── environment.yml   <- The requirements file for reproducing the analysis environment, e.g.
-│                         generated with `conda list -e > requirements.txt`
+│                         generated with `conda env export > .env_temp.yml` and then manually copy │                         the main packages to `environment.yml`, like lightgbm, crepes, etc.
+│                         Let `conda` handle other dependencies.
 │
 └── src                <- Source code for use in this project.
     │